bitcart/bitccl/CONTRIBUTING.md

 Welcome, and thank you for your interest in contributing to BitCCL!

-Our [central contributing guidelines](https://github.com/bitcartcc/bitcart/blob/master/CONTRIBUTING.md) apply to all BitcartCC repositories.
+Our [central contributing guidelines](https://github.com/bitcart/bitcart/blob/master/CONTRIBUTING.md) apply to all Bitcart repositories.

 Below are the instructions for setting up development environment with BitCCL.

 ## Setting up development environment

-Some general advice can be found in our [central contributing guidelines](https://github.com/bitcartcc/bitcart/blob/master/CONTRIBUTING.md#setting-up-development-environment).
+Some general advice can be found in our [central contributing guidelines](https://github.com/bitcart/bitcart/blob/master/CONTRIBUTING.md#setting-up-development-environment).

 Instructions: